MASSACHUSETTS SOCCER TOURNAMENT RULES

-The officials have charge of the game from the opening whistle on, and will be guided by the National Federation rules for the year in determining whether or not the game should be stopped.
+The officials have charge of the game from the opening whistle on and will be guided by the National Federation rules for the year in determining whether or not the game should be stopped.
 (Example: Playing conditions are unfair or dangerous for players, darkness, etc.)

-A. In the event a game must be suspended because of conditions which make it impossible to continue play, the referee shall declare it an official game if one (1) complete half or more of the game has been played.
+A. In the event a game must be suspended because of conditions that make it impossible to continue play, the referee shall declare it an official game if one (1) complete half or more of the game has been played.
 If less than one (1) half of the game has been played, the game will be replayed in its entirety the next day.

-If the game is tied when called in the 2nd half or the overtime periods, the two teams will return the next day to the same field and play two (2) 20-minute halves in their entirety switching ends at the end of the first 20 minute half.
-If after 40-minute play, the score is still tied, then the tie-breaking procedure, (ref., pg.5, 15.
+If the game is tied when called in the 2nd half or the overtime periods, the two teams will return the next day to the same field and play two (2) 20-minute halves in their entirety switching ends at the end of the first 20-minute half.
+If after a 40-minute play, the score is still tied, then the tie-breaking procedure, (ref., pg.5, 15.
 B) should be followed.

-A. ALL-TOURNAMENT MATCHES WILL BE PLAYED ON A FIELD SIZE OF 60-80 YDS.
+A. ALL TOURNAMENT MATCHES WILL BE PLAYED ON A FIELD SIZE OF 60-80 YDS.
 WIDE AND 110-120 YDS.
-LONG AT THE SECTIONAL AND STATE SEMI FINAL AND FINAL GAME.
+LONG AT THE SECTIONAL AND STATE SEMI-FINAL AND FINAL GAME.

-B. Preliminary through quarterfinal round sectional games will be played at the home site of the higher seeded team if conditions are suitable.
+B. Preliminary through quarterfinal round sectional games will be played at the home site of the higher-seeded team if conditions are suitable.
 If not suitable, the higher seed has the option of securing an alternative suitable site.
-If unable to do so, the lower seeded team will host the contest.
+If unable to do so, the lower-seeded team will host the contest.